grafana/alloy/docs/sources/set-up/install/windows.md

 1. Download the file called `alloy-installer-windows-amd64.exe.zip`.

-1. Unzip the downloaded file.
+1. Extract the downloaded file.

 1. Double-click on `alloy-installer-windows-amd64.exe` to install {{< param "PRODUCT_NAME" >}}.